 Abnormalities in the heart’s normal rhythm, known as arrhythmias, are a common problem in heart disease.
 Arrhythmias can be minor and unimportant, or severe and life threatening.
 There are many different kinds of arrhythmias, including:

-- Tachycardia – An abnormally fast heartbeat.
+Tachycardia – An abnormally fast heartbeat.
 If the heart beats too fast is does not spend enough time in diastole.
-The heart chambers do not have enough time to fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells.
+The heart chambers do not have enough time to fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells at the next systole (contraction).
 In addition, the lack of time in diastole causes the heart muscle itself (myocardium) to suffer since it is in diastole that blood flows from the coronary arteries into the heart muscle.

 You will learn more about the SA node and AV node in the electrocardiogram section to follow, so try to keep their jobs in mind.